-MANAGEMENT OF ADMINISTRATIVE WORKLOAD 4.
+4. MANAGEMENT OF ADMINISTRATIVE WORKLOAD

-- 21.16 Indicate how the following practices and procedures for handling search and examination requests and performing related functions such as data-entry and classification are implemented: - Effective control mechanisms regarding timely issue of search and examination reports to a quality standard as set by the respective Authority; and page 13
+21.16 Indicate how the following practices and procedures for handling search and examination requests and performing related functions such as data-entry and classification are implemented:

+(i) Effective control mechanisms regarding timely issue of search and examination reports to a quality standard as set by the respective Authority; and

-- Appropriate control mechanisms regarding fluctuations in demand and backlog management. - (i) An electronic flow management system (CEPCT) was launched on March 31, 2014.
-When an original international application arrives at the Preliminary Examination & Flow Management Department, the formality examiners shall work on the formality examination, data-entry of the bibliography information and initial classification in the system.
-Then the processed record copies and search copies are handed over to the International Bureau and PCT examiners with corresponding technical fields via CEPCT electronically.
+(ii) Appropriate control mechanisms regarding fluctuations in demand and backlog management.

+(i) An electronic flow management system (CEPCT) was launched on March 31, 2014.
+When an original international application arrives at the Preliminary Examination & Flow Management Department, the formality examiners shall work on the formality examination, data-entry of the bibliography information and initial classification in the L-sSystem.
+Then the processed record copies and search copies are handed over to the International Bureau and PCT examiners with corresponding technical fields via CEPCT-I-system electronically.
 The deadlines for all these actions are automatically calculated according to the initial entry data.
-Both CEPCT and his/her supervisors will remind the formality examiner sometime before the deadline. - (ii) See 21.15(ii)
+Both CEPCT-I-sSystem and his/her supervisors will remind the formality examiner sometime before the deadline.

+(ii) See 21.15(ii)